gzachariadis/Python.Challenges/README.md

 ##### Objective

-You get an array of numbers, return the sum of all of the positives ones.
+- Given an array of numbers, return the sum of all the positives numbers in the array.

 ##### Constraints